buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.Raycast.md

 public MyDetectedEntityInfo Raycast(Vector3D targetPos)
 ```

-Does a raycast to the given point.
-Will return an empty struct if distance or angle are out of bounds.
+Does a raycast to the specific target point.

 ### Returns

 [MyDetectedEntityInfo](Sandbox.ModAPI.Ingame.MyDetectedEntityInfo)

+Empty if distance or angle are out of bounds.

 ### Parameters